-In general, every business cycle has multiple phases and depending on the country we can try to define business cycles.
-But let us take an example of the UK and try to define common phases of a business cycle that we can use across the world.
+In general, every business cycle has multiple phases and depends on the country.
+But let us take a general example and try to define common phases of a business cycle that we can use across the world.

 These phases are not entirely shown in the picture as themselves because of the reason that it is just the slope of the curve that is different.
-In an expansion stage, the slope is positive – like the one from a trough to peak (in the above figure).
+In an expansion stage, the slope is positive – like the one from a trough to a peak.
 Using such rough estimates, we can interpret the slope of the curves.

 #1 – Expansion Stage

 - In this stage of the business cycle, there will be a rise in employment, wages, GDP, and the economy.

 - Everything goes right – stock prices raise, people pay back their installments on time, and investment will be on the rise.

 - How long will the economy raise?
 Till the sentiment starts to turn the other side.
 People start believing that stock prices are a bit overvalued and will turn away from investing.

 - People, companies, and governments will start to restructure their financial patterns to run with the cycle.

 - The economy is at its best stage, but things will look weary.
 They are not really bad yet, but they might be.
 The government will try to take corrective actions to keep the work flowing.